-- 1.1 The Local Government Boundary Commission for England (LGBCE) consulted on the proposed size of West Northamptonshire Council earlier this year.
-The Council indicated a preference for a council size of between 77 and 82 councillors. - 1.2 The LGBCE subsequently indicated it is 'minded to' propose a council size of 77 councillors.
-The Council has prepared a submission based on 77 councillors but, following feedback from members, has also prepared this submission, which proposed a council size of 78 members, as its primary submission.
-It is suggested that, having taken account of community identities and natural barriers, a council size of 78 actually results in a better level of representation and is more conducive to efficient local government because it allows for more equal representation between urban and rural areas. - 1.3 The Council has therefore proposed that West Northamptonshire Council should have 77 councillors for West Northamptonshire from the election in 2025.
-The Council proposes 35 wards with either one, two or three councillors per ward.
-The ward names and the forecast electorate numbers are set out at Table 1 below. - 1.4 The approach to drawing up proposals for wards has been based on balancing the need for electoral equality with the need to reflect community identity and convenient local government.
+- 1.1 The Local Government Boundary Commission have proposed that West Northamptonshire Council should have 77 councillors for West Northamptonshire from the election in 2025. - 1.2 The Council proposes 35 wards with either one, two or three councillors per ward.
+The ward names and the forecast electorate numbers are set out at Table 1 below. - 1.3 The approach to drawing up proposals for wards has been based on balancing the need for electoral equality with the need to reflect community identity and convenient local government.
 34 of the 35 proposed wards are within +/- 10% of the electoral equality average.
-The exception is Riverside Park, which just exceeds the threshold but is supported by the available evidence. - 1.5 The proposal agreed by the Council has been overseen by a dedicated cross-party task and finish group established by the Council's Democracy and Standards Committee.
+The exception is Middleton Cheney, which just exceeds the threshold but is supported by the available evidence. - 1.4 The proposal agreed by the Council has been overseen by a dedicated cross-party task and finish group established by the Council's Democracy and Standards Committee.
 All members of the Council have been invited to contribute their views on their wards and on any issues relevant to the review, such as community identity and barriers.
-The proposals reflect the views received as far as possible, while maintaining compliance with the statutory requirements overseen by the Local Government Boundary Commission. - 1.6 The proposal was reviewed by the Democracy and Standards Committee at its meeting on 20th October 2022 and was referred to the full Council meeting held on 3rd November 2022.
+The proposals reflect the views received as far as possible, while maintaining compliance with the statutory requirements overseen by the Local Government Boundary Commission. - 1.5 The proposal was reviewed by the Democracy and Standards Committee at its meeting on 20th October 2022 and was referred to the full Council meeting held on 3rd November 2022.
 Individual members and groups who had developed alternative proposals, or who had other contributions to make, were invited to respond directly to the LGBCE.